By Andy Igrejas, Campaign Director

-We will continue to press for needed reforms like the Safe Chemicals Act and expose phony alternatives cooked up in backrooms by chemical companies, but in the meantime the private sector can and must act.
+We will continue to press for meaningful reform of the Toxic Substances Control Act and expose phony alternatives cooked up in backrooms by chemical companies, but in the meantime the private sector can and must act.
 Some of the greatest success stories in recent years have come when people with buying power have made getting rid of toxic chemicals a priority.

 Educated consumers—particularly moms looking out for their families—have changed the marketplace for products like baby bottles, cosmetics and cleaners, and in the process made the world a better place.
 The companies that responded to that demand deserve some of the credit as well.